backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

 ## Pre-release tasks

+- [ ] If this is the Jan 1 pre-release, then make sure to update the end year in the "All Backdrop code is Copyright..." section towards the bottom of the README.md file.
 - [ ] Merge commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Create a new minor release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
 - [ ] Move all unfinished issues to the next minor release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)